thradams/cake/ownership_proposal.md

-# New qualifiers to enable checked lifetime contracts
+# New qualifiers to enable lifetime memory safety

 ## Abstract

 This proposal introduces new qualifiers to improve safety regarding the misuse of object lifetimes.
-These new qualifiers add contracts that can be checked at compile time, but requiring flow analysis.
+These new qualifiers creates contracts that can be checked at compile time.

 ## Introduction, Motivation